 Advertising is not part of your business correspondence.

 In your business correspondence you must always include your:

-Do you operate a cooperative, mutual insurance society, private company (besloten vennootschap, bv) or public company (naamloze vennootschap, nv) and your trading name differs from the registered name (the name in the deed of incorporation), you include both the full registered name and your trading name in your business correspondence.
+Do you operate a cooperative, mutual insurance society, private limited company (besloten vennootschap, bv) or public limited company (naamloze vennootschap, nv)?
+And is your trade name different from the registered name (the name in the deed of incorporation)?
+Then you include both the full registered name and your trade name in your business correspondence.

 Not compulsory, but useful

-- Address of the premises and address for correspondence, including postcode and town
+- address of the premises and address for correspondence, including postcode and town

-- Your IBAN number (bank or bank giro account number)
+- your IBAN number (bank account number)